 Cons: Wearing a heart rate monitor during daily life activities on your forehead isn’t exactly a fashion statement, and in some cases could be a hindrance, so in certain applications, adoption is questionable or impossible.
 Also, because it is open to the sun, there may be problems getting enough sunlight rejection in the form factor.

 Mitigation: This is where design matters.
-If outstanding accuracy is your goal, embed the wearable in a headband, a hat or even VR goggles.
+If outstanding accuracy is your goal, embed the wearable in a headband, a hat or VR/AR headset.

 Pros: People are comfortable wearing things on their wrists, and are predisposed to think this is a good location because that’s where they take their pulse.

 Cons: The sheer number of bones, tendons, and muscle create higher optical noise in the wrist.
-Pair with that the high degree of variability in vascular structure, skin tone and blood perfusion across populations, and the wrist becomes one of the most difficult places on the body to measure heart rate accurately.
+Pair with that the high degree of variability in vascular structure, the extreme motion artifacts associated with daily wrist motion, skin tone and blood perfusion across populations, and the wrist becomes one of the most difficult places on the body to measure heart rate accurately.

-Mitigation: Active signal characterization identifies motion noise and reduces obstructive concerns, and certain designs can provide enough shadow to mitigate environmental light, making the write more likely to produce accurate readings.
-Using additional wavelengths can help overcome the skin tone limitation so that both light and dark-skinned users can enjoy the same level of accuracy.
+Mitigation: Active signal characterization identifies and attenuates motion noise.
+Certain designs can provide enough shadow to mitigate environmental light intrusion, thereby improving signal-to-noise ratio.
+Using additional wavelengths and other techniques can help overcome the skin tone limitation so that all users can enjoy the same level of accuracy.

 Pros: Large amount of blood flow due to the large muscles in the area.